rsha256/GumsML/README.md

 ## What we learned -
 How to use Wolfram and integrate Wolfram technologies in our Android Application.

-## What's next for KleanGums -
+## What's next for GumsML -
-We plan to expand KleanGums with this Github Respository.
+We plan to expand GumsML with this Github Respository.
 Stay tuned for updates!